espruino/EspruinoBuilds/README.md

-# ESP8266 nuilds have moved!
+# ESP8266 builds have moved!

 They're now distributed along with builds for all the other Espruino boards.